-- (1) the United States should continue to encourage all parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) to comply fully with the Treaty; - (2) the United States should maintain support for the International Atomic Energy Agency through its assessed and voluntary contributions and promote the universal adoption of the IAEA Additional Protocol;

-(3) the United States should-
+1 SECTION 1.
+SHORT TITLE.

-- (A) consider extending the Treaty between the United States of America and the Russian Federation on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, signed at Prague April 8, 2010, and entered into force February 5, 2011 ("New START Treaty"), within the context of wider enhancement of strategic stability between the United States and the Russian Federation, provided that the treaty continues to advance United States national security; - (B) assess whether Russia's recently-announced nuclear capabilities should be accountable under the New START Treaty and raise the issue directly with Russia;
+2 This concurrent resolution may be cited as the "Rich- 3 ard Lugar Nonproliferation and Arms Control Legacy 4 Resolution".
+5 SEC.
+2. SENSE OF CONGRESS.
+6 That it is the sense of Congress that- 7 (1) the United States should continue to en- 8 courage all States Party to the Treaty on the Non- 9 Proliferation of Nuclear Weapons (NPT) to comply 10 fully with the Treaty; 11 (2) the United States should maintain support 12 for the IAEA through its assessed and voluntary 13 contributions and promote the universal adoption of 14 the IAEA Additional Protocol; 15 (3) the United States should- 16 (A) consider extending the New START 17 Treaty, within the context of wider enhance- 18 ment of strategic stability between the United 19 States and the Russian Federation and pro- 20 vided the Treaty continues to advance United 21 States national security; 22 (B) assess whether Russia's recently an- 23 nounced nuclear capabilities should be account- 24 able under the New START Treaty, and raise 25 the issue directly with the Russian Federation;

-- 1 (C) conclude an interagency process to 2 consider an extension of the New START Trea-3 ty and to engage with Russia on the full range 4 of strategic stability issues and other arms con-5 trol and non-proliferation issues; - (D) begin negotiations with Russia on an agreement to address the massive disparity between the non-strategic nuclear weapons stockpiles of Russia and the United States and to secure and reduce non-strategic nuclear weapons in a verifiable manner; and - (E) consider the consequences of the New START Treaty's expiration in 2021 in relation to the insights it provides into the location, movement, and disposition of current and future Russian strategic systems; - (4) the United States strongly condemns Russia's violations of the Treaty Between the United States of America and the Union of Soviet Socialist Republics on the Elimination of Their Intermediate-Range and Shorter-Range Missiles, signed at Washington December 8, 1987, and entered into force June 1, 1988, and urges it to come back into full compliance prior to August 2, 2019;
+- 1 (C) conclude an interagency process to 2 consider an extension of the New START Trea3 ty and to engage with the Russian Federation 4 on the full range of strategic stability issues 5 and other arms control and nonproliferation 6 issues; - (D) begin negotiations with the Russian Federation on an agreement to address the massive disparity between the nonstrategic nuclear weapons stockpiles of the Russian Federation and of the United States and to secure and reduce nonstrategic nuclear weapons in a verifiable manner; and - (E) consider the consequences of the New START Treaty's expiration in 2021 in relation to the insights it provides into the location, movement, and disposition of current and future Russian strategic systems; - (4) the United States strongly condemns the Russian Federation's violations of the INF Treaty and its noncompliance with its other arms control commitments and treaty obligations, and urges the Russian Federation to come back into full compliance;

-- (5) in responding to Russia's deployment of INF-range systems, the United States should advocate for those defense and deterrence steps which preserve the cohesion of the North Atlantic Treaty Organization and are aimed at averting an arms race on the European continent; - (6) pursuit of a verifiable and comprehensive arms control agreement with Russia and the People's Republic of China, which may capture strategic and non-strategic nuclear weapons capabilities, would enhance United States and global security by building upon other treaties, agreements, and transparency measures to reduce nuclear risk; and - (7) the United States should continue to encourage opportunities for cooperation with other nuclear weapons-possessing countries to reduce the salience, number, and role of nuclear weapons in their national military strategies.
+- (5) in responding to the Russian Federation's deployment of INF-range systems, advocate for those defense and deterrence steps which preserve NATO alliance cohesion and are aimed at averting an arms race on the European continent; - (6) pursuit of a verifiable and comprehensive arms control agreement with the Russian Federation and the People's Republic of China, which may capture strategic and nonstrategic nuclear weapons capabilities, would enhance United States and global security by building upon other treaties, agreements, and transparency measures that reduce nuclear risk; and - (7) the United States should continue to encourage opportunities for cooperation with other nuclear possessing states to reduce the salience, number, and role of nuclear weapons in their national military strategies.

-\bigcirc
+$\bigcirc$